OKaluzny/javase-brackets/README.md

 ### Build and Deploy

-Scripts for the local environment:
+Scripts for the local environment for Maven:

 * `app-build` - build the application.
 * `app-deploy` - deploy the application.

+# Build and Deploy

+Scripts for the local environment for Gradle:

+* `gradlew` - build the application.